URBREATH/15-minutes-city/README.md

 ### 1. Data Download

-1. A dedicated folder is created for the target geographic area at the indicated outputPath.
+1. A dedicated folder is created for the area of interest at the indicated outputPath.
 2. If the folder already exists, the process does not overwrite it, preserving previous work.
 3. Key spatial parameters (area size in lat/lon and representative radius) are computed and stored in a CSV file (unique_bbox.csv).
 4. The street network is downloaded from OSM, restricted to pedestrian- or bicycle-accessible streets, depending on the selected mode of travel.